HL7/fhir-specialty-rx/input/pages/searches.md

 ### Optional Searches

-Requesters MAY include searches other than those outlined above.
+Data Consumers MAY include searches other than those outlined above.

-- Data Source Systems SHALL return a [search-result](StructureDefinition-specialty-rx-bundle-search-result.html) for each--even if the search is not supported--which SHALL include an OperationOutcome indicating when the responder does not support the submitted search or search parameter.
+- Data Source systems SHALL return a [search-result](StructureDefinition-specialty-rx-bundle-search-result.html) for each--even if the search is not supported--which SHALL include an OperationOutcome indicating when the Data Source does not support the submitted search or search parameter.

 <p></p>
 ### Returning related resources within search results

-Data Sources SHALL be capable of supporting the `_revinclude=Provenance:target` parameter as defined in US Core, returning [US Core Provenance](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-provenance.html) resource(s) that reference returned resources.
+Data Sources SHALL be capable of supporting the `_revinclude=Provenance:target` parameter as defined in US Core, returning [US Core Provenance](https://www.hl7.org/fhir/us/core/StructureDefinition-us-core-provenance.html) resource(s) that reference returned resources, as specified [here in US Core](https://www.hl7.org/fhir/us/core/CapabilityStatement-us-core-server.html).
 In addition, Data Sources SHALL support mandatory `_include` parameters defined in US Core.

 Each related resource SHALL be included as an entry in the response's searchset bundle with a `search.mode` value of `include`.
 Below are examples: